11 of the most famous ransomware examples

 Understanding Ransomware Prevention: Exploring the Threat Landscape

-Ransomware is a type of malware that encrypts your data, rendering it inaccessible until a ransom is paid to the attackers.
+Ransomware is a type of malware often associated with hacking, encrypting your data and rendering it inaccessible until a ransom is paid to the attackers.
 This type of cybercrime has gained notoriety in recent years, causing substantial financial losses and disrupting operations for many different organizations.
 Here are some real-life examples of notorious ransomware attacks:

 1. WannaCry: In 2017, WannaCry infected hundreds of thousands of computers globally, targeting vulnerabilities in Windows systems and causing massive disruptions across industries.